naveenTestAccount/ValtechTest/README.md

 	c) Go to > TestRunner.java

-	d) Right click and run as Jnuit Test
+	d) Right click and run as JUnit Test